Phelps Stokes Fund: 1970s

 In 1970, Franklin Williams became president of Phelps Stokes.
 Williams arranged communication with organizations, such as the American Indian Community House, to improve Phelps Stokes' presence in American Indian communities.
 He also secured grants from US AID to support two programs to bring Africans to US universities.

 The following year, PS began work on the American Indian Reference Book, modeled after its American Negro Reference Book, using a $7,500 Ford Foundation grant.
 Fred Dockstader, Director of the Museum of the American Indian in New York, was a member of the committee.
 The Museum was later absorbed by the National Museum of the American Indian (NMAI).
 Because the Smithsonian Institution was launching a more extensive Native American Reference Book, PS ceased its efforts and returned the remaining grant money to the Ford Foundation in 1975.

 In 1973, Tom Katus joined PS as Program Coordinator.
 Katus assisted the development of the American Indian Higher Education Consortium (AIHEC) and initiated PS's Indian Educational Development Internship Program.
 Discussions began with the Bureau of Educational and Cultural Affairs at the U.S. Department of State to develop International Indigenous Educational Exchange Programs for American Indians and indigenous groups throughout the world.

 Phelps Stokes implemented an international Indian educational exchange conference by enabling a Navajo Community College staff member to participate in an exchange with Caribbean and African educators.
 It also helped found the Turtle Mountain Community College in Belcourt, North Dakota.
 In 1974, PS started to develop the American Indian College Fund, based on the model of the United Negro College Fund whose creation Phelps Stokes supported.
 Barbara Bratone, Development Officer at PS, helped AIHEC launch AICF, and offices were initially located at the Phelps Stokes headquarters in New York City.

 PS, the Johnson Foundation, and AIHEC co-sponsored the first philanthropic conference ever held in "Indian Country."
 More than 40 philanthropists from throughout the United States attended a conference at the Chief Gall Inn on the Standing Rock Sioux Reservation.
 As a result of that meeting, PS and AIHEC published a report on Indian Higher Education and Philanthropy.
 Baker, Martin and Katus conducted the research and wrote The Directory of American Indian Private Funding Sources, published by AIHEC.
-This directory was critically reviewed by The Foundation News as "the best [funding directory] ever published."
+This directory was reviewed by The Foundation News as "the best [funding directory] ever published."